 - It is a challenge to assemble

 The Kenmore 4-burner Propane Grill comprises a stainless steel grill and a black body cart.
 It is impressively light, weighing in at only 72.8 lbs., making it easy to move around.

 The 476 square inches of cooking area features sturdy stainless steel grids with the warming rack making up an extra 168 square inches.
 A hardy stainless steel lid encloses the cooking area.
 The cover also features a mounted temperature gauge for monitoring grilling temperatures.

 Below the cooking grids are four burner tubes and an extra lidded burner (on the side) that offers convenience in cooking and storage.

 The stainless steel grill panel has burner control knobs and an easy press-to-spark electronic ignition button.
 And the slide-out grease drip pan makes cleaning a cinch.

 Most importantly, the propane grill can also use natural gas for a constant energy supply.
 A unique natural gas conversion kit, purchased separately, replaces the propane components.
-Also, a compatible heavy duty grill cover can be purchased to keep the grill protected from wear and tear.

 - Dual fuel by use of a conversion kit